Chrysler Aspen Model Overview

 Chrysler Aspen Questions

-About the Chrysler Aspen
+Chrysler Aspen Overview

 For the 2006 model year, Chrysler was the only American automaker that did not offer a sport ulitity.
 For 2007 Chrysler introduces the Aspen.
 It was built from the same platform as the Dodge Durango, and the similarities continue from there.
 The Aspen features the rugged body-on-frame build utilized by Dodge trucks, and offers seating for eight passengers.
 However, the Aspen departs slightly from its Dodge counterpart as it aims for a more upscale presentation.
 The Aspen's only trim is The Limited, but an array of additional luxury option packages are available.